My Husband Yells And Screams At Me, Is This Abusive?

 When couples resort to screaming, yelling, and swearing at each other, the respect at the foundation of their marriage will deteriorate.

-Under no circumstances does your spouse have the right to subject you to this or any other kind of emotional abuse.
+Under no circumstances does your spouse have the right to subject you to any kind of emotional abuse.

-The end result of a husband or wife with unchecked anger management issues like this is that the person who is being screamed at will eventually become numb to and resentful of their spouse.
-All of the love, affection, and respect they had for each other will vanish.
+When a spouse has unchecked anger management issues, the end result is the person who is being screamed at will eventually become numb to and resentful of their spouse.
+All the love, affection, and respect they had for each other will vanish.

-And when both spouses disrespect each other in this way, neither person's point gets heard, making it difficult, if not impossible to resolve the problem at hand.
+The eroded respect guarentees neither person's point will be heard, thereby making it difficult, if not impossible, to resolve the problem at hand.

-Screaming and swearing at your spouse is one of the worst forms of dysfunctional communication that can arise in a marriage.
+Screaming and swearing at your spouse is among the forms of dysfunctional communication that can arise in a marriage.

 Screaming and swearing are the behaviors of a bully who is trying to dominate and control the other person.